New Regulated Waste Classification and Waste-related Environmentally Relevant Activity (ERA) Regulations

 Stage 1 changes

-The waste ERA framework is scheduled to commence in 2 phases:
+The waste ERA framework commenced in 2 phases:

 - new ERA 60 (waste disposal) regulations for facilities that:

 - dispose of inert-waste (other than clean earth)

 - no longer accept waste for the purpose of disposal and that are undergoing rehabilitation